How to download and install Firefox on Mac

 - Ready for localization: No

 This article explains how to download and install Firefox on a Mac.
-If you are upgrading from a previous version of Firefox, see Update Firefox to the latest version.
+If you are upgrading from a previous version of Firefox, see Update Firefox to the latest release.

 Installing Firefox on Mac